goanpeca/ATE.org/src/ATE/org/actions_on/program/README.md

 **H**igh **T**emperature **O**perating **L**ife

 Here we are interested to see (in a Highley Accelerated Lifetime Test) at some 'points in time' how many devices die.
-We thus need a few groups of HTOL program(s).
-The difference is usually in how many hours we accelerated the life time.
+We thus need a few groups of HTOL program(s) that are infact the 'points in time'.
+The difference is (usually) in how many hours we accelerated the life time since a reference.
 The 'Designator' is thus a bit more complex than all the other cases.

 HTOL1008h1 ➜ 'HTOL' + '1008h' + '1'
   - 'HTOL' is fixed
   - '1008h' is the `name` of the HTOL group
-  - '1' is the sequence of the program in the HTOL group
+  - '1' is the sequence of the program in the HTOL group (a group with only one program has the '1' also present)

 # TODO
   - [ ] Add a 'checker' flow for PR